valgaze/valgaze.github.io/_posts/2015-09-12-node-to-aws.md

 author: victor
 ---

 **You should read this if:** You have built a nodejs application as a side/educational project and want to deploy it in the wild.
 Hopefully you’ve never touched AWS or dealt with deployment before and are curious about it.

-**You should NOT read this (and instead skip the resources section) if:** You have a mission-critical nodejs application and have important security or scalability concerns on your mind.
+**You should NOT read this (and instead skip to the resources section) if:** You have a mission-critical nodejs application and have important security or scalability concerns on your mind.
 This guide is not for you-- skip to the resources section at the bottom helpful reading materials.

 With that out of the way, let's briefly discuss the current state of play: These days if you have a Nodejs application and want to get it deployed, you have lots of choices--Heroku, Nodejitsu, Digital Ocean, Appfrog, Azure, and a whole host of others.
 Different providers compete on price, functionality, workflows, ease-of-use, security, control, and many other factors.
 For someone just looking to deploy their app to a reliable and competent provider, the sheer volume of choices can be a bit overwhelming.